-The only existing large in-the-wild benchmark for facial landmark tracking was recently introduced by Shen et al (2015).
-The benchmark consists of 114 with varying difficulty and provides annotations generated in a semi-automatic manner (Chrysos et al (2015); Shen et al (2015); Tzimiropoulos (2015)).
-This challenge, called 300VW, is the only existing large-scale comprehensive benchmark for deformable model tracking.
-More details regarding the dataset of the 300VW benchmark can be found in Section 4.1.
-The performance of the pipelines considered in this paper are compared with the participating methods of the 300VW challenge in Section 4.8.
+The only existing large in-the-wild benchmark for facial landmark tracking was recently introduced by Shen et al. (2015).
+The benchmark consists of 114 videos with varying difficulty and provides annotations generated in a semiautomatic manner (Chrysos et al. 2015; Shen et al. 2015; Tzimiropoulos 2015).
+This challenge, called 300 VW, is the only existing large-scale comprehensive benchmark for deformable model tracking.
+More details regarding the dataset of the 300 VW benchmark can be found in Sect.
+4.1.
+The performance of the pipelines considered in this paper are compared with the participating methods of the 300 VW challenge in Sect.
+4.8.